stevedonovan/Microlight/readme.md

 (Please note that the _original_ table is modified by these functions.)

-`update' works like `extend`. except that all the key value pairs from the input tables are copied into the first argument.
+`update` works like `extend`. except that all the key value pairs from the input tables are copied into the first argument.
 Keys may be overwritten by subsequent tables.

     > t = {}